-[ Ceilings Visually inspected from floor level.
-The ceilings are plasterboard lined.
-Internal walls Visually inspected from floor level. internal wans Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered on the hard and plasterboard lined.
-Flores in the Property design Floors including sub floors Surfaces of exposed floors were visually inspected.
+Outside areas and boundaries Visually inspected.
+There is an area of garden ground to the front, side and rear of the property.
+The garden ground is mainly delineated by timber fencing.
+There is a car parking space within the front garden ground.
+Ceilings Visually inspected from floor level.
+The ceilings are finished in sheet plasterboard.
+The majority of the ceilings have an Artex type finish.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The internal walls and partitions are formed in a mixture of plaster on the hard and plasterboard.
+There is wall tiling within the bathroom.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Assumed suspended timber flooring.
+The flooring is of suspended timber joists overlaid in tongued and grooved boarding.
+The floor to the bathroom has a tiled finish.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal timberwork is pained.
-The kitchen fittings comprise a range of floor and wall mounted units.
-Chimney breests and firenless When the transfer to Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a gas fire to the front living room and a wood burning stove to the rear living room.
-The remainder of the fireplaces have been blocked.
-Internal decorations Visually inspected. - Internal walls and ceilings have been papered and emulsioned.
-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with electric meter and consumer unit located within the hallway.
+The kitchen contains an adequate number of wall and base units, incorporating a stainless steel sink and drainer.
+Internal doors are of a timber panel design.
+Chimney breasts and fireplaces N/A